technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 responses, and also gives simple forecasts.
 They allow 500 requests a day.
 If you set this script to run every 5 minutes, you'll only use 288 requests.

-After you're done, you should have five values:
+After you're done, you should have five values.
+Write these down somewhere.

 * `HUE_API` - The address of your Hue bridge.
 Probably something like "http://10.0.0.1"
 * `HUE_USER` - The username you setup with the Hue API.